 - not travelling through the falls when the tide is rushing through

-A 7km drone exclusion zone surrounding Garaanngaddim (Horizontal Falls) has been created for the safety of seaplanes and helicopters (see image opposite).
+A 7km drone exclusion zone surrounding Garaanngaddim (Horizontal Falls) has been created for the safety of seaplanes and helicopters.
 The area surrounding the falls can become very busy with helicopters and seaplanes landing.
+For more information on flying remotely piloted aircraft / drones visit the Parks and Wildlife website.